Originally published on 8/16/21, Updated on 5/24/23

-Specifically, a post open enrollment survey can help you identify the good, the bad, and the ugly in regards to your process.
+Specifically, a post-open enrollment survey can help you identify the good, the bad, and the ugly regarding your process.
 For instance, do you need a more personalized approach?
 Should you send more text alerts?
 How can you drive better benefits engagement with different demographics?
 In addition, this survey can offer invaluable HR data that you need to make smarter decisions about employee benefits communication.

 There are lots of online survey tools available, like SurveyMonkey, that can help you host your open enrollment survey.
 Here are some questions to consider as you evaluate the best option: